 Tax and cash transfer policies are often complicated.
 Flat-rate taxes and lump-sum transfers are rare.
 Instead, governments often vary transfer rates and amounts with an individual’s income in order to influence their decisions on whether and how much to work.
-One of the goals of the Earned Income Tax Credit (EITC) in the United States is to encourage the poor to work.
-Past studies of the EITC have found that it has increased labor market participation: poor households started to work in order to qualify for the transfer.
+One of the goals of the Earned Income Tax Credit (EITC) in the United States is to encourage low-income households to work.
+Past studies of the EITC have found that it has increased labor market participation: low-income households started to work in order to qualify for the transfer.

 However, few studies have examined how the EITC affects the choices of individuals who are already in the labor market.
-Many of the poorest American households could increase the amount they receive through the EITC if they worked more.
+Many American households on the lowest end of the tax bracket could increase the amount they receive through the EITC if they worked more.
 One explanation for why households do not maximize the size of their transfer is that they are not fully informed about the policy and the incentives it creates.
 This lack of knowledge is not surprising considering that the Internal Revenue Service (IRS) does not explain how it calculates transfers in a transparent, accessible way.
 For legal reasons, the IRS distributes comprehensive documents that cover all possible contingencies, making it difficult to highlight the information relevant for a given taxpayer.
 A simple fix may be to provide individuals with this information.

 Context of the evaluation